daniel-wells/danielwells.me/content/posts/air-purifier-rpm-audio-signal-analysis/index.md

 It might also be due to the air resistance / load, which would also explain why the discrepancy is higher at high speed.

-Update 31st Janurary: Added motivating text and air purge illustrations.
+Update 31st Janurary: Added section on calculating purification.